Indigenous Creators You Should Be Following on TikTok

 Kairyn Potts (@ohkairyn)

-Kairyn Potts, a Two-Spirit Nakota Sioux from Treaty 6 territory and a member of the Native Youth Advisory Council in Ontario, took to TikTok during the COVID-19 pandemic and has amassed over 120,000 followers.
+Kairyn Potts, a Two-Spirit Nakota Sioux from Treaty 6 territory and a member of the Native Youth Advisory Council in Ontario, took to TikTok during the COVID-19 pandemic and has now amassed over 230,000 followers.
 Through his videos, which feature a blend of fashion, makeup and comedy, he wants to address issues stemming from toxic masculinity.
-“I really want to show what I like to call ‘gentle masculinity,’’ Potts told Global News in a recent interview.
-He is also part of TikTok’s #LivingStories Campaign launched earlier this month, featuring Indigenous content creators sharing their histories and experiences.
+“I really want to show what I like to call ‘gentle masculinity,'” Potts told Global News in an interview.
+He was also part of TikTok’s #LivingStories Campaign, featuring Indigenous content creators sharing their histories and experiences.

 Potts tries his best to make his platform a safe space for LGBTQ2 youth on his account, deleting hateful comments and making room for engagement.
 “My ultimate goal at the end of the day is to create some representation for people who look like me … and to show that there is space for us,” he says.